c-sports/roadmap/README.md

 - [ ] Hosting and Marketing the first official CSPN Tournament with sponsored prizes to win
 - [ ] Partnering with various gaming organizations by utilizing the CSPN Referral System
 - [ ] Creating new trading pairs on existing exchanges
+- [x] Building CSPN's Official Internal Platform Games Framework for Game Developers (CSPN IPGF)
+- [ ] Finalizing and Testing the CSPN IPGF
+- [ ] Releasing the CSPN IPGF
+- [ ] Releasing the first official CSPN Internal Platform Game (CSPN IPG)
+- [ ] Marketing the CSPN IPGF and IPG
+- [ ] Looking for ways to integrate NFT into the CSPN eco system

 ### Phase III